 Don Hutson catches four TD passes, kicks five PATs in second quarter against Detroit at Milwaukee, sets all-time single-quarter scoring record (29 points), Packers win, 57-21 (Oct.
 7).

 Packers play Thanksgiving intrasquad game at (old) City Stadium, raise close to $50,000 to stay afloat financially (Nov.
 24).

 Packers dip to all-time low under Curly Lambeau, 2-10-0 (they were 3-9-0 in 1948).

 Lambeau resigns to become vice president, head coach of Chicago Cardinals (Feb.
 1).

 Gene Ronzani, ex-Bears star, named head coach, vice president (Feb.
 6).

-Packers launched stock drive (April 12) that raises more than $100,000 and put team on sound financial basis.
+Packers launch stock drive (April 12) that raises more than $100,000 and puts team on sound financial basis.

 Packers debut in new Milwaukee County Stadium (Sept.
 27).

 Ronzani forced to resign (Nov.
 27) with two games remaining and Packers in last place with 2-7-1 record; Hugh Devore and Ray "Scooter" McLean named interim co-coaches.

 Lisle Blackbourn named third head coach (Jan.
 7).